WuTheFWasThat/wuthefwasthat.github.io/_posts/2022-01-25-a-compressed-post.markdown

 ---

 Understanding is compression, but reading involves both decompression and compression.
-Decompression should sometimes be computationally taxing, especially when the compression is lossy with respect to the author's understanding or when the author has a subtly different compression scheme.
+Decompression should sometimes be computationally taxing, especially when the compression is lossy or the author has a subtly different compression scheme.
 It's a lost art in today's world to take a long time to digest a short text, and this leads to misunderstandings.